scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 We have discussed an application of numerical methods to counting unique instances of rigid-body mechanisms.
 In fact, kinematics and numerical algebraic geometry have a close historical relationship.
 Following Wampler and Sommese [WS11]_, other geometric problems arising from robotics include **analysis** of specific mechanisms e.g.:

-* Motion decomposition - into assembly modes (of individual mechanisms) or subfamilies of mechanisms (with varying mobility)
+* Motion decomposition - into assembly modes (of individual mechanisms) or subfamilies of mechanisms (with varying mobility);
-* Mobility analysis - degrees of freedom of a mechanism (sometimes exceptional), sometimes specific to certain configurations (e.g. gimbal lock)
+* Mobility analysis - degrees of freedom of a mechanism (sometimes exceptional), sometimes specific to certain configurations (e.g. gimbal lock);
-* Kinematics - effector position given parameters (forward kinematics), and vice versa (inverse kinematics, e.g. used in computer animation)
+* Kinematics - effector position given parameters (forward kinematics), and vice versa (inverse kinematics, e.g. used in computer animation);
-* Singularity analysis - detection of situations where the mechanism can move without change to its parameters (input singularity), or the parameters can change without movement of the mechanism (output singularity)
+* Singularity analysis - detection of situations where the mechanism can move without change to its parameters (input singularity), or the parameters can change without movement of the mechanism (output singularity);
-* Workspace analysis - determining all possible outputs of the mechanism, i.e. reachable poses.
+* Workspace analysis - determining all possible outputs of the mechanism, i.e. reachable poses;

 ...as well as the **synthesis** of mechanisms that can reach certain sets of outputs, or that can be controlled by a certain input/output relationship.